-Can you run multiple sole trader businesses at once?
+Can you run multiple sole trader businesses at the same time?

 sole trader multiple businesses